sagemath/sage-archive-2023-02-01/README.md

    on most systems.
 To enable the Python test suite, set the environment variable `SAGE_CHECK_PACKAGES` to `python`.

-1. To start the build, type `make`.
+   To reduce the terminal output during the build, type `export V=0`.
+   (`V` stands for "verbosity".)

+1. Type ./configure

+        ./configure

    Note: to build a Python2-based Sage, instead of typing `make`, type